GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/prerequisites.md

 This is a list of the services that will be provisioned by Visual Inspection AI Edge solution.
-You can find full location support for each service in the official [Google Cloud website](https://cloud.google.com/about/locations#europe).
+You can find full location support for each service in the official [Google Cloud locations documentation](https://cloud.google.com/about/locations#europe).
 * Anthos and Anthos Configuration Management
 * Artifact Registry
 * Bigquery